beltram/rs-training/slides/doc/section.md

 /// # Safety // used to discuss about unsafe code and why there is some
 ```

-* See an display example [here](https://doc.rust-lang.org/book/ch14-02-publishing-to-crates-io.html#making-useful-documentation-comments) for the example section
+* see a display example [here](https://doc.rust-lang.org/book/ch14-02-publishing-to-crates-io.html#making-useful-documentation-comments) for the example section